hybula/antidote/README.md

-# antidote
+# Antidote
-A blacklist to keep the internet clean.
+A blocklist to keep the internet clean.